transkatgirl/Tapestry-Loom/README.md

 - Allow adding roles to nodes when using chat-style LLM endpoints
 	- Allow a chat weave session to reference another weave using LLM tool use (based on this [twitter thread](https://x.com/arcreflex_/status/1930671693707591767))
+- Tooling for autolooms (looms where node choices are picked by another model)
+- Add some sort of plugin API for building on top of Tapestry Loom???
 - Add a proofreading Mode which freezes the completion graph and stores further modifications as a diff
 - Integration with local LLM engines:
 	- Option 1: Ollama integration